intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 ```
 **_Note:_** It is recommended to set ``--stream_density`` to a value lesser than your target FPS to account for real world variances in hardware readings.

+**_NOTE:_** Because stream density requires a continuous video stream it is recommended to use an RTSP stream, USB camera, or RealSense camera.
+If these options are not available you can use the [camera simulator](#appendix-benchmark-helper-scripts) to continuously loop through a video file as an RTSP stream.

 ---
 ## Additional Benchmark Examples